California Tort of Intentional interference with the prospective business relations of another company

 7. That [name of defendant]'s wrongful conduct was a substantial factor in causing [name of plaintiff]'s harm.

-Listen to Attorney Steve explain this legal concept in this podcast from Vondran Legal Hour
+Listen to Attorney Steve explain this legal concept in this VIDEO from our legal youtube channel

 Types of sample cases our law firm might handle in this area